 CDL Training Course

-Are you interested in earning your CDL in Illinois or CDL in Missouri?
-MTI’s CDL training classes put you in the driver’s seat and prepare you for life on the open road as a commercial truck driver.
-Get the skills and resources you need to pursue an entry-level truck driver position.
-Enjoy the independence that comes with earning your Illinois CDL or Missouri CDL at Midwest Technical Institute (MTI)—classes are enrolling now.
+Are you interested in earning your CDL license in Illinois or CDL in Missouri?
+MTI’s hands-on CDL training classes put you in the driver’s seat and prepare you for life on the open road as a commercial truck driver.
+Get the skills you need to pursue a career in truck driving.
+Enjoy the independence that comes with earning your Illinois CDL or Missouri CDL at Midwest Technical Institute (MTI)—reserve your seat today!

 Ready to learn more?